Advanced UDP/TCP Active Port Forwarder

-- Bind interfaces via IPv4, IPv6, or MAC address.
+- Optionally bind interfaces via IPv4, IPv6, or MAC address.

-- Intelligent interface monitoring system keeps the forwards flowing, even in unstable environments.
+- Keep your servers accessible with an interface monitoring system that keeps the forwards flowing -- even in unstable conditions.

-At the time of this writing, the current trial is limited only in that there is a periodic nag screen that pauses the forwarding while displayed.
+As of this writing, the current trial is limited only in that there is a periodic trial reminder screen that pauses the forwarding while displayed.
 Note that these limitations may change at any time without notice.

 For further information, please choose a view-mode:

 Aside from those language options built into AUTAPF and available through the language choice dialogue (via the Language->Change menu option), the following language string files are available for download.
 These are used through the bottom option on the language choice dialogue just referred to.
 To download, right-click the download link and choose your browser's Save as... option.